jcmturner/passvault/README.md

 ./passvault -add
 ```
 You will first be prompted for a passphrase to generate the encryption key from.
-This can be the same for all entries.
+You can be the same for all entries if you wish.
 You will be prompted for a name for the entry.
 This name must be unique or
-the existing entry under that name will be overwritten.
+the **existing entry under that name will be overwritten**.

 ```
 Enter passphrase:
-Enter name of secret entry:
+Enter name of secret entry: foobar
-Username:
+Username: johnsmith
-Password:
+Password: blah
 Secret stored successfully
 ```